-Successfully complete the first year courses Register to take the Qualifying Examination (Spring of 1st year) Pass the Qualifying Examination (Typically end of 1 st year, must be passed prior to start of 3 rd year) Submit a Program of Study form (After Qualifying Exam) Finish all required coursework (Prior to Candidacy Exam) Conduct preliminary research and define dissertation research topic Submit an Advisory Committee form to the program office Meet with librarian for the College of Engineering Write the dissertation proposal Register to take the Candidacy Examination with the program office Pass the Candidacy Examination (no later than end of third year and at least six months after the Qualifying Exam) Continue your research Hold Research Review Meetings (every six months after the Candidacy Exam, until the dissertation defense).
+Register to take the Qualifying Examination (After first two semesters) Pass the Qualifying Examination (Typically end of 1st year, must be passed prior to start of 3 rd year) Submit a Program of Study form (After Qualifying Exam) Finish all required coursework (Prior to Candidacy Exam) Conduct preliminary research and define dissertation research topic Submit an Advisory Committee form to the program office Write the dissertation proposal Register to take the Candidacy Examination with the program office Pass the Candidacy Examination (no later than end of fourth year and at least six months after the Qualifying Exam) Continue your research Hold Research Review Meetings (every six months after the Candidacy Exam, until the dissertation defense).
 Provide minutes to the program office.
-Publish at least two papers during the course of research (at least one of which is refereed) Write the dissertation manuscript Register for graduation Register for the dissertation defense (at least twelve months after the Candidacy Exam) Pass the dissertation defense Submit dissertation (digital form) to the library, in accordance with library requirements.
+Publish at least two peer-reviewed papers during the course of research Write the dissertation manuscript Register for graduation Register for the dissertation defense (at least twelve months after the Candidacy Exam) Pass the dissertation defense Submit dissertation (digital form) to the library, in accordance with library requirements.
 Submit completion receipt to the program office.
 Meet with program office to ensure completion of all certification requirements